spuithori/svelte-ionic-app/README.md

 # Todo's
 A number of todo's:
-- Ionic 6 - expected in March?
-- Snowpack instead of rollup
 - Add some other Ionic things like Platform
+- Ionic 6 - launched in Dec 2021!
+- Github comment by AlexRMU on opening modals https://github.com/Tommertom/svelte-ionic-app/issues/15#issuecomment-937903116
+- ~~Snowpack instead of rollup~~
 - ~~Copy snippets of source code~~
 - ~~Implement workbox and spassr as shown in the startertemplate of routify (or at least check) - using https://github.com/OliwerDrywa/svelte-pwa/blob/master/public/service-worker.js~~
 - ~~fix IonTab~~